 BY JUSTIN ELLIS, Sports Editor

 To celebrate the occasion, family and former teammates appeared in remembrance of the man they miss dearly.
 Guests included his wife Fran Kalafatis, and daughter Lara Kalafatis.
-George Kalafatis’ ex-teammate Eugene Spatz, Detroit Tigers Manager Jim Leyland and Hitting Coach Gene Lamont, also came for the event.
+George Kalafatis’ ex-LIU teammate Eugene Spatz, Detroit Tigers Manager Jim Leyland and Tigers hitting coach Gene Lamont.

-It has been 18 years since Kalafatis unexpectedly passed due to a heart related condition in his Ohio home.
-“George Kalafatis may not have intended on being a leader, but he certainly became one.
-He had the willingness to switch careers, once he figured out that a major league career just wasn’t a possibility.”
+It has been 18 years since Kalafatis died suddenly due to a heart-related condition in his Ohio home.
+“George Kalafatis may not have intended on being a leader, but he certainly became on,” Leyland said.
+“He had the willingness to switch careers, once he figured out that a major league career just wasn’t a possibility.”

 And Kalafatis reached major heights in professional baseball, he never forgot getting his start at LIU.
 “His passion was to play baseball and he also appreciated the education he received,” said Fran Kalafatis, who was married to the late sports agent.